Oilfield Microbial Enhanced Oil Recovery

-History: Three UPRC Storage Tanks were experiencing severe tank bottoms problems leading to the accrual of more than 36 inches of sludge and BS&W. Production fallouts, or bottoms led to numerous downtime for turnarounds to clean out the tanks.
+History: Three Storage Tanks were experiencing severe tank bottoms problems leading to the accrual of more than 36 inches of sludge.
+Production fallouts, or bottoms led to numerous downtime for turnarounds to clean out the tanks.

-Treatment: The tanks were treated with a small treatment of Paragone applied at an addition rate of 2 gallons every 60 days.
+Treatment: The tanks were treated with a small treatment of ParaBgone applied at an addition rate of 2 gallons every 60 days.

 Results: Initial tank bottoms were 36 inches deep.
 Following treatment, 30 days later the bottoms measured 12 inches.
 Tank bottoms further decreased one month later to 5 inches.
 The composition of the remaining sediment was primarily found to consists of formation sands with very little BS&W in evidence.
 A steady maintenance application has kept tank bottoms low ever since thus reducing downtime and maintenance costs.

-History: The TNRCC (Texas Natural Resource Conservation Commission) found evidence of explosive vapors eminating from a sanitary sewer, a private residence and small store.
+History: Evidence of explosive vapors were emanating from a sanitary sewer, a private residence and small store.
 The vapors were found to be coming from leaking underground fuel storage tanks.
 Raw gasoline was found in the sanitary sewer adjacent to the tanks.
-The vapors were noticed and brought to the attention of the TNRCC when a private resident, reported a gasoline smell in his home.
 The vapor concentration in the sewer and residence were found to be in the explosive range.

 Treatment: Microbes were injected into the sanitary sewer at the expected source.
 Within six hours the Lower Explosive Limit (LEL) was below explosive limits.
 The product was used daily until the source could be stopped to suppress the vapors in the storm sewers.
 The crew eventually installed a remediation system to isolate the gasoline source.